Category: Mental Health

 The most common type of anxiety is generalized anxiety disorder (GAD).
 People with GAD experience frequent, severe episodes of anxiety and worry.
 These episodes can make everyday activities difficult and can lead to problems at work or school.
 Other symptoms of GAD include trouble sleeping, tension headaches, insomnia, rumination (overthinking things), and feeling tense all the time.

 If you’re experiencing any of these symptoms – or if you just feel like your life is constantly spinning out of control – you may have GAD.
 The best way to diagnose GAD is to see a doctor or therapist who can help you figure out the root cause of your anxiety, and provide treatment if necessary.
+Working with a therapist that specialises in anxiety therapy like Bridgehope Family Therapy will allow you to dive into the root of your problems and get the correct treatment for your condition.

 PTSD